-The annual World Economic Forum is under way in Davos, Switzerland, for the 55th year since its foundation.
-Here, the world’s foremost political and economic leaders sit down and discuss how to split up… well… how to improve on the use of the world’s resources, shaping global, regional and industry agendas.
+Optimizing the use of Earth’s resources in order to ensure sustainability is a hot topic and 3D printing has a big part in it.
+At the annual World Economic Forum held in Davos, Switzerland, in 2016, for the 55th year since its foundation, the world’s foremost political and economic leaders sat down and discuss how to improve on the use of the world’s resources, shaping global, regional and industry agendas.

 While controversy is ripe at these kinds of meetings (since it is quite clear they have not been working out too well over the past decades) there is always room for those who are truly working to change the world for the better.
 One of these persons is visionary conceptual artist, material scientist and MIT professor Neri Oxman.